will-wow/ramda-talk-old/deck/deck.md

 const isRed = (marble: Marble): boolean => marble.color === 'red';

-function reds(marbles: Marble[]): Marble[] {
+function reds(`marbles`: Marble[]): Marble[] {
-  return filter(isRed, marbles);
+  return filter(isRed, `marbles`);
 }
 ```

 ???

 Step one is probably to pull out that isRed function, and to use ramda’s filter instead of the native one.
 Now that we’ve done this, we can see that we’re just taking in marbles, and passing them right to filter.
-Filter is curried, so we don’t need to declare this function at all!
-That leads to the third refactor step:
+But filter is curried, so we don’t need to declare this function at all!
+That leads to the second refactor:

 ---